ibm-cloud-architecture/icp-admin-bootcamp/labs/Lab 09 - Microclimate.md

   | Target namespace  | microclimate |
   | I have read and agreed to the License Agreements | yes |
   | Microclimate Ingress Domain | 10.10.1.4.nip.io |

+**NOTE: if 'microclimate' isn't shown in the Target namespace box, click Cancel and click the Catalog button on the ICP Admin Console menu bar and search for ibm-microclimate again - this seems to be a bug in the UI where the list isn't populated correctly the first time**

   In the **Microclimate** section: